stfc/PSyclone/tutorial/training/gocean/2.12-GameofLife-psydata/README.md

 ## Kernel Data Extraction
 Kernel data extraction describes a very useful and new ability of PSyclone.
-Applying the kernel extraction transformation will insert PSyData calls around kernels.
+Applying the kernel extraction transformation will insert PSyData calls around kernels or invokes.
 The runtime library uses this to create a NetCDF file at runtime, which stores all input- and output-parameters of the included kernel calls.
-This transformation can also create a stand-alone driver - a program which will read the written NetCDF file, executes the kernel, and then compares the result.
+This transformation can also create a stand-alone driver - a program which will read the written NetCDF file, executes the kernel(s), and then compares the result.
 This allows you to automatically develop unit tests, or to optimise the implementation of a single kernel, without having to rerun the full application every time.

-> Note that at this time LFRic does not yet fully support the
-> creation of a driver.

 The transformation `GOceanExtractTrans` is used to add the data extraction code to a region of code and to create the driver.